YU-Zhejian/yuzj_linux_workshop/lab3.md

 Change working directory into `src/bwa-debian-0.7.17-7`.

-For GCC later than or equal to 10, apply required patch by:
+For GCC later than or equal to 10, apply a required patch by:

 ```shell
 patch  < debian/patches/gcc10.patch